bongo227/Atomical/doc/doc_gen.md

 ```

 ##### Declarations
-Their are only two declaration nodes, functions and varibles.
+Their are only two declaration nodes, functions and variables.

 ###### Function declaration
-Function declaration are more complicated than most nodes since they contain alot of infomation
+Function declaration are more complicated than most nodes since they contain a lot of information

 ```
 CASE PROC: